-Affiliate Marketing can be defined as performance-based marketing that enables an advertiser (also known as an affiliate) to gain traffic and sales, while only paying a publisher when a sale is made.
-A publisher could be anything from a website to email or social media – essentially any channel that can track a sale can be considered a publisher.
+Affiliate Marketing is defined as performance marketing that enables advertisers to gain traffic and sales, while only paying publishers when a sale is made.
+A publisher could be anything from a website to email or social media.
+Essentially, any channel that can track a sale is considered a publisher.

-A properly set up affiliate program is designed to support a company’s overall marketing efforts and drive incremental traffic.
+Properly set up affiliate programs are designed to support a company’s overall marketing efforts and drive incremental traffic.
 In employing affiliate marketing, it’s important to be careful not to steal traffic.
-A few examples of stealing traffic could be programs gaining the majority of their traffic from a toolbar or trademark plus bidding.
+A few examples could be programs gaining the majority of their traffic from a toolbar or trademark plus bidding.
 Generally, toolbars don’t drive traffic because it’s stolen from somewhere else.
 In most cases, trademark plus bidding in search is not going to drive incremental traffic.
 Allowing publishers to bid on trademark terms, assuming a company has its own search program, will drive up search costs.
-While it’s usually not recommended in affiliate, there are certain instances where trademark plus bidding can be beneficial, read on here.
+While it’s usually not recommended in affiliate, there are instances where trademark plus bidding can be beneficial, read on here.

 Understanding the different ways to position and payout your affiliates will increase incrementality.
-Knowing what your goals are, how your publishers fit in your attribution model, and what the publishers need to drive quality volume, can allow you to find the balance between the right payout and positioning.
-There is also value in knowing the different ways publishers can be paid out in your affiliate tracking networks (such as Impact and Commission Junction).
+Knowing what goals are, how publishers fit into the attribution model, and what publishers need to drive quality volume, can allow brands to find the balance between payout and positioning.
+Additionally, there is value in knowing the different ways publishers can be paid out in your affiliate tracking networks.
 Having the experience to understand all of the features and benefits of these affiliate tracking platforms can help adjust how credit is given to each publisher, which will increase the incrementality of the channel.